 Step Information By Level

 View Our Step Information By Level Table here.

 Main Entrance & Foyer

 The Grand Circle Entrance is on Phoenix Street, to the immediate left of the Main Entrance.
-There are 51 steps up from the street to the Grand Circle, with a handrail.
-There is no lift and the Grand Circle can only be accessed on foot.
-Exits at rear (row J).
-From back of the Grand Circle (row J) to front (row A) there are 24 steep steps with handrails.
-The Grand Circle is not suitable for patrons with Vertigo.
+There are 51 steps up from the street to the Grand Circle, or 21 steps up from the Main Foyer then an additional 3 steps then 22 steps up from Dress Circle Bar (46 steps total).
+There is no lift to this level and the Grand Circle can only be accessed on foot.
+All stairs have handrails.
+Entry to the Grand Circle is from the rear.
+The aisles in the Grand Circle are steps which run down from the back (row J) to front (row A) there are 24 steep steps with handrails.
+Aisles are all approximately 1 metre wide but narrow to 85cm on Row A.

 Lanyards are offered free of charge and can either be kept, or returned to a member of staff at the end of your visit.